ouyi/ouyi.github.io/_drafts/2017-10-14-blog-migration.md

 I like Github Pages because:

 1. Everything of the blog is version controlled, including posts, themes, and settings
-2. Static site generators (I chose Jekyll) allow customisations of almost everything
+2. Static site generators (I chose Jekyll) allow customizations of almost everything
 3. Markdown produces much cleaner HTML pages than those produced by a WYSIWYG editor

 With Blogspot I already had some of my posts in Markdown and in a Git